Data-Wrangling-with-JavaScript/d3-animated-viz/README.md

 This repository contains completed code for a D3 visualization of space junk covered in Chapter 13 (*Advanced visualization with D3*) of [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2).

 Please install dependencies with bower before running.
-You can this using any web-sever, I recommend [live-server](https://www.npmjs.com/package/live-server).
+You can run this example using any web-sever, I recommend [live-server](https://www.npmjs.com/package/live-server).